 When an officer misses work, the women inside begin to ask each other if he or she has the virus.
 They shout to their neighbors directly above and below them through the vents—what they call the cell phone.
 But many women now regard the vents, with their circulating airflow, as another source of disease.
 Still, they seek information.
 Many women describe trying to find out about a friend, or a particular officer—or the babies in the nursery, a focus of concern for many.
 The Correction Officers’ Benevolent Association did not return requests for comment.

-The Women for Justice COVID-19 Task Force, an organization started by Hylton in coordination with advocate groups, is calling for the release of those at high risk and those who applied for clemency, as well as free telecommunications and transparent medical updates and plans.
+The Women for Justice COVID-19 Task Force is calling for the release of those at high risk and those who applied for clemency, as well as free telecommunications and transparent medical updates and plans.
 They called on the state, naming Governor Cuomo and the heads of DOCCS and the Department of Justice, to “immediately release anyone at high risk for infection, including those who are older, pregnant, those with underlying health conditions, and mothers with babies in the prison nurseries.”
 There are currently ten pregnant women and thirteen mothers and babies at Bedford Hills.
 When asked about the nursery, DOCCS spokesperson Thomas Mailey told me that soap, water, and NYS Clean hand sanitizer is being distributed.
 He said that nursery residents are separated from the rest of the population, that staff interactions have been limited, and that the facility is using telemedicine for check-ups.
 He did not comment on whether anyone in the nursery has fallen ill.
 Although four women claim otherwise, he also asserted that the state-issued handkerchiefs are being made available to all, and that the state shop is open.

 Hylton remembers organizing during the HIV/AIDS pandemic in Bedford Hills.
 “This pandemic is difficult because by its very nature it doesn’t allow us to fight collectively.”
 She recalled her experience of earlier activism: “We had sit-outs where we refused to go into our cells because we wanted to know why women were in their cells half-dead.
 We’d go around and give people information.
 They’re not able to do that now.
 You can’t even see your neighbor, can’t even do nonviolent protest because we can’t be next to each other.”